Daeda-Technologies-Ltd/.github/profile/README.md

 This is Daeda Technologies Ltd, we're a team of two, building apps, using AI, for the HubSpot and Shopify marketplaces.

 # Jack Tolley
-Jack is building Apps for HubSpot
+Jack is building Apps for HubSpot<br>
 Why HubSpot?
 Because HubSpot is where the marketers, sales people and customer reps are - those are the people who benefit most from new tech without being techies.
 - [Daeda Notes](https://daeda.tech/hubspot-apps/daeda-notes/install/) - The best notes app for HubSpot workflows
 - [Daeda IDs](https://daeda.tech/hubspot-apps/daeda-ids/install/) - QR codes, UUIDS and Sequential IDs for your workflows.